theRegex/HelpDialog.js/README.md

 jQuery to function .

 ## Browser support
-HelpDialog.js works browsers IE 10+ , Chrome , Firefox , and Safari
+HelpDialog.js works in browsers IE 10+ , Chrome , Firefox , and Safari

 ## Getting started

-HelpDialog includes one javascript and css file , these both must be included in head .
+Start by adding HelpDialog js and css to your document.